 The portfolio optimization component uses mean-variance optimization (MVO), originally developed by Harry Markowitz, to determine the weightings of each asset required to produce a range of returns for the portfolio at the lowest possible risk (the efficient frontier).
 The "assets" to be optimized can be individual assets (eg individual stocks, bonds, funds) or asset classes (eg equity and other indices, funds of a particular investment style, an industry sector).

 Efficient frontiers can be based on either of two models:

 Mean arithmetic returns: This is the standard one-period Markowitz model.

 Mean geometric returns: This is a multi-period model which aims to maximize capital growth over the longer term.
 (Portfolio Optimizer Pro-edition only).

 Both models have their strengths and weaknesses.
 An explanatory spreadsheet which provides additional information and compares and contrasts efficient frontiers produced by both models is available for download.

 Minimum and maximum weights can be specified for each asset, including negative weights if short positions are permitted.

-Minimum and maximum weight constraints can be specified by asset group as well as by asset.
+Minimum and maximum weight constraints can be specified by asset group, or by factor, as well as by asset.
 So, for example, you could specify that no more than 15% of a portfolio should be in technology stocks, or the beta of each optimized portfolio must be between 0.9 and 1.1.